• Skip to main content

 Mustard Oil: Being in India means using mustard oil for making spicy curries or masala veggies.
 Mustard Oil may not be locally available in every location.
 I suggest using any vegetable oil or Ghee.
 I love vegetables roasted in ghee.

-Spices: Indian spices bring taste to another level.
-Garm Masala, Amchur, Fennel Seeds, Bay leaf, dried red chilly and bay leaf.
-I have not used all of these spices for this recipe but you may use them to make it authentic Indian vegetable dish.
+Spices: Indian spices bring the taste to another level.
+Garam Masala, Amchur, Fennel Seeds, Bay leaf, dried red chili, and bay leaf.
+I have not used all of these spices for this recipe, but you may use them for the best flavor.

 matar mushroom one pot recipe